emrgnt-cmplxty/automata/docs/core/agent/agent_task_state_error.rst

 --------

-``AgentTaskStateError`` is an exception class in ``automata.core.agent.error`` module that is raised when the task is not in the correct state for the operation.
+``AgentTaskStateError`` is an exception class in ``automata.agent.error`` module that is raised when the task is not in the correct state for the operation.
 This class deals with erroneous cases where, for instance, an action is being performed on a task but its state is not correctly set for that particular action.